gabrielafichtner/credit-card-delinquency/README.md

 By integrating and analyzing these datasets, the project provides a nuanced and sophisticated tool for anticipating and managing credit card delinquency.

+## Problem Statement

+In the banking sector, particularly for small and medium-sized banks, accurately assessing credit risk when onboarding new customers is a crucial yet challenging task.
+The resources and tools required for detailed credit history analysis are often lacking, resulting in broad-brush approaches that can overlook potential customers or accept high-risk ones.

+Our AI-powered solution, tailored for these banks, employs a sophisticated machine learning model to predict credit delinquency based on a range of factors, including various delinquency periods.
+By leveraging the RandomForestClassifier, our model delivers high accuracy in predicting credit risk, helping banks make informed credit decisions.

+With our solution, banks can enhance their credit risk assessments, reduce default rates, align their services with customer risk profiles, and minimize reliance on less comprehensive risk assessment methods.
+Our predictive model can be seamlessly integrated into banks' existing risk assessment workflows for smooth implementation.

+Our project offers a modern, data-driven approach to credit risk assessment, helping small and medium-sized banks to compete effectively, minimize their exposure to credit risk, and drive sustainable growth.

 ## Data Overview